ThevinduD/Cook-With-Thevindu/README.md

 Install the dependencies using 'npm install' or 'yarn install'

-- you have to create a API token on 'hugging face'
+- you have to create an API token on 'hugging face' and copy its value
-- then create an .env file, and paste the token value and give it a name, put the name inside ai.js file
+- then create an .env file inside the project, and assign the value to 'VITE_HF_ACCESS_TOKEN'

 Run the project using 'npm run dev' or 'yarn dev'